bycza-zagroda/track-expenses-app-backend/docs/githubwork/GITHUB_WORK.md

 ![merge conflicts files](images/img012_conflicts.png)

-Click Merget button and you see editor
+Click Merge button and you see editor

 ![merge revision](images/img013_merge_revision.png)

-You have there three panels: left shows your version of the file, right shows the upstream version of the file.
+You have three panels here: the left one shows your version of the file, the right one shows the version of the file from upstream.
 In the middle you have final version.
-Decide if you want to keep only your brnach's changes, keep only the upstream changes, or make a brand new change, which may incorporate changes from both branches.
+Decide if you want to keep only your branch's changes, keep only the upstream changes, or make a brand new change, which may incorporate changes from both branches.
 Delete the conflict markers `<<<<<<<`, `=======`, `>>>>>>>` and make the changes you want int the final merge.
 After resolve all conflict you can click Applay button.

 ![finish merging](images/img014_merge_revision_finish.png)